chrisdewa/disbots/examples/mongo_giveaway_bot/README.md

 - Ready for multiple servers
     - Features a prefix changing command

+# To start up
+- Copy the bot's directory
+- Install dependancies with `pip install -r requirements.txt`
+- Put your bot's token in `configuration.token`
+- Start the bot up using `python bot.py`

 # What is left for you to do:
 - Add commands to start or cancel a giveaway